Suite Vénitienne

 about the author

 SOPHIE CALLE (b.
-1953) is an internationally renowned artist whose controversial works often fuse conceptual art and Oulipian-like constraints, investigatory methods and fictional constructs, the plundering of autobiography and the artful composition of self.
-Using a range of media—photography, film, writing, performance, installation—Calle explores the tensions between the observed, the reported, the secret, and the unsaid; desire and voyeurism are often agents to expose the multiplicity of truth as well as its absence.
-Her most recent exhibition is at Musée d’Orsay in Paris, where she also lives and works.
+1953) is an internationally renowned artist whose work often fuses conceptual art and Oulipian-like constraints, investigatory methods and fictional constructs, the plundering of autobiography and the artful composition of self.
+Using a range of media—books, photography, film, writing, performance, and installation—Calle explores the tensions between the observed, the reported, the secret, and the unsaid.
+Desire and voyeurism are often agents to expose the multiplicity of truth as well as its absence.
+Most recently, she was invited to occupy the Musée national Picasso-Paris where in 2023 she staged the large-scale, multifarious solo exhibition À toi de faire, ma mignonne.
+A limited retrospective Overshare opens at the Walker Art Center in October.

 press